Jerakin/svm/README.md

 # SvenskaMagic - CSV Converter

-This is a quick converter for [SvenskaMagic.com](https://www.svenskamagic.com) a Swedish Magic the Gathering community.
+This is a converter for [SvenskaMagic.com](https://www.svenskamagic.com) a Swedish Magic the Gathering community.

 The intent with the script is to quickly be able to convert a CSV file from a different source than SVM into the format SVM expects.